Why Are People Ditching Hostinger? (And What to Use Instead)

 Starting Price: $14/month

-Here's the thing: Cloudways isn't competing with Hostinger on price.
-It's competing on what your site can actually do.
-If your site brings in revenue or gets serious traffic, that $14/month starting point is a solid upgrade.
+Here's the deal: Cloudways isn't really competing with Hostinger on price.
+It's competing on performance.
+If your site is making money or handling serious traffic, the $14/month entry point is a no-brainer upgrade.

 Why It Beats Hostinger